 The Australian Cattle Dog might not rank highest among the American Kennel Club’s (AKC) most popular canines, but he is certainly worth a look.
 Also called the AuCaDo, this pooch has a fascinating history that begins in his native land.
 The story involves bovines, a bit of the wild, and a star for this hard-working pooch that epitomizes bravery and courage.

-A lot of the traits regarding the Australian Cattle Dog’s coat and color begin with his purpose in Australia.
+A lot of the traits regarding the Australian Cattle Dog’s color and coat begin with his purpose in Australia.
 Ranchers selectively bred various dogs to try to find the ideal herding animal for cattle.
 They needed a canine that could stand up to their charges with the energy levels to stay on the job.
 They also wanted a dog that would feel comfortable around horses.

 The Australian Cattle Dog’s breeding history includes a broad range of herding animals from the Black and Tan Kelpie to Dalmatian to the wild Dingo.
 These canines left their mark in the gene pool of the AuCaDo and, thus, the recognized colors that you’ll see today.
 Its history is unique in that official breed standards disqualify solid-colored ones in the show ring.
 What you see is a unique combination of many.